Produce Safety Alliance Grower Training

 Who should take this class?
 An important Food Safety Modernization Act (FSMA) requirement is for every processing facility to have a trained resource person or “Preventive Controls Qualified Individual”, who has completed a FDA recognized curriculum course such as the one developed by the Food Safety Preventive Controls Alliance (FSPCA), that is recognized by the FDA.
 This person will oversee the implementation of the facility’s food safety plan and other key tasks.
 Also, any regulatory attendees who will be responsible for enforcement should attend.

-Class Details: Preventive Controls for Human Food Regulation (PCHF) is a 2.5 day, in-person course with a standardized curricula developed by the Food Safety Preventive Control Alliance (Illinois Institute of Technology).
+Class Details: Preventive Controls for Human Food Regulation (PCHF) is a 2.5 day, in-person course with a standardized curriculum developed by the Food Safety Preventive Control Alliance (Illinois Institute of Technology).
 It includes certification by the Association of Food and Drug Officials (AFDO).
 There are a limited number of seats to ensure that participants obtain a thorough understanding of the concepts.

 Attendees are required to demonstrate competency in Preventive Controls and Risk-based principles for AFDO certification.
 This is accomplished by attending the class in its entirety and participating in the classroom exercises.
-Individuals completing this course and passing the course exam will become Preventive Control Qualified Individuals (PCQI) and can perform all the food safety activities as outlined in FSMA.
+Individuals completing this course will become Preventive Control Qualified Individuals (PCQI) and can perform all the food safety activities as outlined in FSMA.
 FDA requires one PCQI per facility to remain in operation.

 The Current Good Manufacturing Practice, Hazard Analysis, and Risk-based Preventive Controls for Animal Food regulation (referred to as the Preventive Controls for Animal Food regulation) is intended to ensure safe manufacturing/processing, packing and holding of feed products for animal consumption in the United States.
 The regulation requires that certain activities must be completed by a “preventive controls qualified individual” who has “successfully completed training in the development and application of risk-based preventive controls, or is otherwise qualified through job experience to develop and apply a food safety system”.
 This course developed by the FSPCA is the “standardized curriculum” recognized by FDA; successfully completing this course is one way to meet the requirements for a “preventive controls qualified individual.”